 What are the tips of how to lead your product after launch for success?

-- Collaborate and buddy with cross-functional team
+- Collaborate and invite a cross-functional team

-In a software tool like Skyjed you you can wake up in the morning from anywhere in the world and jump into your product space.
-At Skyjed we have created a Product 360 workspace where you can create product strategy, undertake consistent 90 day reviews and complete an AI-based health-check of their product in minutes not weeks, identifying areas of risk or untapped growth opportunity.
+In a software tool like Skyjed, you can wake up in the morning from anywhere in the world and jump into your product workspace.
+At Skyjed we have created a Product 360 workspace where you can create product design, monitor end-to-end and complete an AI-based health-check of their product in minutes not weeks, identifying areas of risk or untapped growth opportunity.

 Skyjed does all the heavy lifting for you and uses sophisticated tools and algorithms, built on decades of experience and proven strategic framework, to provide product managers with an edge in managing they are in-market products.
 Its saves time on reporting and governance meetings and makes it easier to assign and track actions.

 Skyjed is product lifecycle and governance platform.
 Skyjed’s Ai-powered end-to-end product platform bring together every data point across the entire product portfolio into a single source of product truth.
 Skyjed was founded in 2017 and is headquartered in Sydney, Australia.
 For more information visit Skyjed